nuxt/docs/en/blog/creating-blog-with-nuxt-content.md

 ⚠️ Scoped styles will not work with nuxt-content so if adding then in the style tag you shouldn't use scoped.
 You can add the styles here or as a global style in your css folder.

-You will also notice how our markdown tags were converted into the correct tags which means we now have two `<h1>` tags.
-We should remove the one from our markdown file.
+Our markdown tags are converted into the correct tags which means we now have two `<h1>` tags.
+We should now remove the one from our markdown file.

-### Adding an icon to our headings
+### Adding an icon to our headings anchor

-You will also notice that inside the `<h2>` tag there is an `<a>` tag with a href that includes an anchor to link to itself (very useful for linking to that section of the page) and a span tag inside it with a class of icon and icon-link.
+Notice that inside the `<h2>` tag there is an `<a>` tag with a `href` that includes an anchor to link to itself and a `span` tag inside it with `icon` and `icon-link` classes.
+This is useful for linking to that section of the page.
 The links in the headings are empty and therefore hidden so let's add a style to them.
 Using the icon classes we can add an svg as a background image for our icon.
 You will have to first add the svg to your assets folder.
 In this example I have added it to an svg folder and I have taken the icon from [Steve Schoger's Hero Icons.](https://github.com/sschoger/heroicons-ui)

 `pages/blog/_slug.vue`